astropy/astropy/docs/coordinates/representations.rst

   <CartesianRepresentation (x, y, z) in AU
       [(0., 4.,  8.), (1., 5.,  9.), (2., 6., 10.), (3., 7., 11.)]
    (has differentials w.r.t.: 's')>

+..
+  EXAMPLE END

+..
+  EXAMPLE START
+  Converting Positional Data to a New Representation

 As with a ``Representation`` instance without a differential, to convert the positional data to a new representation, use the ``.represent_as()``::